kraskura/AnalyzeResp_0/README.md

+## !!! this is not used for the web-front face ---

 # AnalyzeResp_0

 This is AnalyzeResp, a developing set of function (one day hoping to call it a package in R).
 This is a project that started as one file with few functions in R customise to analyse collected experimental data.
 It then began to grow into a more comprehensive package, and it continues to grow to this day.
 We continue to use it and while using it, new tools, capabilities are added to the function.